- US Online Poker

 The state has given approval for the tribes to build a new casino in East Windsor.
 That would be the state’s first casino not located on a tribal reservation, and MGM feels that means there should be a bidding process.
-The tribes, meanwhile say even commencing such a process would lead them to end revenue-sharing with the state.
-This has led to a lawsuit by MGM against the Department of the Interior.
+The tribes are strongly opposed to this.
+The result has been a lawsuit by MGM against the Department of the Interior.

 State legislators have made multiple attempts to draft a bill which would authorize online sports betting and casino.
 Yet another one was introduced to the Senate this January by Sen. Cathy Osten.
 Like previous ones, the problem with this bill is that it contains approval for a second off-reservation casino in Bridgeport.
 The implications of the lawsuit for that mean that the bill can’t pass until the lawsuit is resolved.

 Illinois burst onto the scene as a contender to legalize online gambling in 2017, when the Senate passed a bill with ease.
 The House didn’t vote on the legislation, and slim hopes of something happening quickly came and went.

 The conversation shifted to sports betting in 2018, and towards a more comprehensive bill.
 That avenue bore fruit this summer, when the House and Senate reached a compromise.
 The Senate would get the expansion of land-based casinos it had wanted for more than a decade.
 In the same bill, the House would get to legalize online sports betting.